Delosperma lavisiae

-Delosperma lavisiae is a species of flowering plant in the family Aizoaceae, native to South Africa and Lesotho.
+Delosperma lavisiae is a species of flowering plant in the family Aizoaceae, native to South Africa (Free State and KwaZulu-Natal) and Lesotho.
 It goes by a number of common names relating to its habitat, growing as high as 2650 m up in the Drakensberg mountains; Drakensberg ice plant, Drakensberg vygie, and mountain vygie.
 A mat-forming, cold hardy succulent, able to withstand occasional frosts as low as -20 to -15 C, it has gained the Royal Horticultural Society's Award of Garden Merit.